Ciudad de la Paz: Planning and construction

 In the middle of the undeveloped forest, the government plans to build a new city as the future seat of government.
 It will be the headquarters of the president, government, administration, police and military leadership and replace the current capital Malabo.
 The city is being designed to house 160,000–200,000 people, living in an area of 81.5 km2.
-This corresponds to about a quarter of the population of Equatorial Guinea.

 A golf course, a university, and a luxury hotel were finished in 2013 and a six-lane highway is almost complete.
 In planning are government buildings, a financial district and residential areas.
 Three bridges and highways have been completed or are under construction.
 There will be a connection between the city and the new airport in Mengomeyen (the home of the president).
 The strategic importance of the port city of Bata will be developed for the neighbouring Gabon and for Central Africa.
 For the highways, huge swaths of forest were cleared and lanes blown up.
 The Portuguese Chamber of Commerce (AICEP) said the city should use renewable energy and be sustainable.

-Funding is provided through the AICEP.
+Funding is provided through AICEP Portugal Global.
 The plans come from a Portuguese architectural office.
 The construction work will be supported by China, Poland, Brazil and North Korea.
 Construction faces delays such as, according to unconfirmed reports, President Obiang ordered a building to be moved because he did not like the view.
 Additionally, all materials are imported.